-Handy tips to keep the home safe and secure
+20 ways to keep your home secure

-Light up the front drive and garden
+2. Light up the front drive and garden

-Install a visual burglar alarm
+3. Install a visual security alarm

-Increase gate and fence security
+4. Increase gate and fence security

 We recommend that a garden gate is the same height as the adjoining walls or fences and securely constructed.
 Metal gates are more difficult to scale than solid wood alternatives and their open structure means they don’t provide cover for an intruder.
 Check that the hinges, bolt and padlock are secured on the garden side.
 And, if possible, install two different locks on a gate.